 If you want to make things more challenging, the simplest way is to use heavier dumbbells.

 You can also add a glute bridge.
 Instead of starting the exercise with your bottom on the floor, raise your hips to make a straight line from your shoulders to your knees.
-Next, try to match the motion of your arms with your butt.
+Next, try to match the motion of your arms with your butt – it’s also one of the best ways to tone and build a jiggly butt.
 As you lower your upper arms, follow the same motion with your bottom.
 As you press the weights back to the starting position, raise your bottom back into a glute bridge.

 How to Add This Exercise to Your Workout Routine

 Dumbbells floor presses are best used as a smaller part of a whole workout session.
 Think of it as a complementary exercise that goes with other upper body exercises.
 I usually pair it with tricep extensions to truly target and build the back of my arms.

 Even though you usually won’t be able to floor press as much as you can bench, you’ll still be able to do much better with a floor press than you otherwise would via an overhead extension.